black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 Use the remove() method to remove the parentElement of the buttonEl from the DOM.
 Then use splice() to remove the task from the taskData array.
 Pass in dataArrIndex and 1 as the arguments of your splice().

 dataArrIndex is the index to start and 1 is the number of items to remove.

+# Step 45
+Use arrow syntax to create an editTask function.
+Pass in buttonEl as the parameter and add empty curly braces for the body.